TrellixVulnTeam/swahilipython_SCMU/Doc/glossary.rst

    meta path finder
       A :term:`finder` returned by a search of :data:`sys.meta_path`.
-Meta path finders are related to, but different from :term:`path entry finders
+Meta path finders are related to, but different kutoka :term:`path entry finders
       <path entry finder>`.

       See :class:`importlib.abc.MetaPathFinder` for the methods that meta path finders implement.

    metaclass
-      The class of a class.
-Class definitions create a class name, a class dictionary, and a list of base classes.
-The metaclass is responsible for taking those three arguments and creating the class.
+      The kundi of a class.
+Class definitions create a kundi name, a class dictionary, and a list of base classes.
+The metakundi is responsible for taking those three arguments and creating the class.
 Most object oriented programming languages provide a default implementation.
 What makes Python special is that it is possible to create custom metaclasses.
 Most users